 This technique involves using Grub Legacy on the small boot partition to chainload to the Grub2 configuration on each of the OS partitions.
-Instructions on how to do this can be found in the Ubuntu Lucid Multiple OS Installation guide.
-The instructions describe a couple of ways to go about getting Grub Legacy on the boot partition.
 I chose to go the route of installing Ubuntu (12.10 in my case) like normal, then removing Grub2, installing Grub Legacy temporarily, and finally reinstalling Grub2 again once the boot partition had been configured.

 I ran into a couple of snags after getting to the Remove Grub 2 and install Grub Legacy part of the instructions, so I am going to duplicate the steps here and insert the couple of additional steps I ended up needing.

 Recently, a hosting provider’s ‘upgrade’ dramatically changed the stolen CPU time on one of our systems.
 I investigated and found that our virtual machine’s CPU allocation had been deprioritized.
 The rest of the post describes “stolen CPU” and the behavior that we experienced on our virtual machine.

 Anyone who runs operating systems (especially UNIX or GNU/Linux) in a virtualized environment has likely noticed the